 Resistance 101.59 cross of these level, and we see some more bullish trend to 101.96 – 102.48 – 103.00.
 But,

-what happens if move backwards after the resistance and levels are for our paid members only by SMS with exact time & level.
+what happens if move backwards after the resistance and levels are for our members only by mail with exact time & level.

-” EURJPY & AUDUSD we’ll update later for paid subscribers only by sms & on yahoo messenger “
+” EURJPY & AUDUSD we’ll update later for subscribers only on yahoo messenger “

 (future) Last close @ 62.95, looking forward here in Rupee against the Dollar after the RBI’s obstruction on Friday’s trading session helps the INR to close on strong.Cross the hurdle, and we see 63.19 – 63.45 for short term and 63.55 – 64.50 and more but keep your eyes on hurdle…

 what will happen if unable to break the hurdle?